equinor/vds-slice/README.md

 serving you exactly the data you ask for and nothing more, keeping each request as lightweight as possible.

-## Should I use VDS Slice or the OpenVDS SDK?
+## Should I use oneseismic-api or the OpenVDS SDK?

 This API does not serve you any data that cannot be access directly through the OpenVDS SDK.
-As mentioned, the motivation for VDS Slice is to reduce resource use when fetching small amounts of data, such as slices or fences.
+As mentioned, the motivation for oneseismic-api is to reduce resource use when fetching small amounts of data, such as slices or fences.
 However, if your use-case involve reading larger amounts of data, such as in a ML pipeline or other seismic processing you are better of using OpenVDS